fredele/JRScrap2/README.md

 So, it cannot act as a complete JRScrap replacement for now.

-It works completely through your LAN !
-Files can be on a NAS this time.
+It works completely with MCWS, (so  it's HTTP )
+Files can be on a NAS, there's no problem.

 # What it always will be
 Free